14 Market Revolutions

 Cotton Gin, Eli Whitney Museum, Hamden, Connecticut

-Despite being a labor-saving device at harvesting, the cotton gin paradoxically increased the demand for slavery because it made growing short-staple cotton more profitable just as textile mills emerged in England, France, and the northern United States.
+Despite being a labor-saving device at harvesting, the cotton gin paradoxically increased the demand for slavery because it made growing short-staple cotton more profitable just as textile mills emerged in Europe and the northern United States.
 King Cotton spread from Georgia to East Texas and became the driving force behind the South’s new export economy.
 By some accounts — disputed in the optional article below by Gavin Wright — cotton became a driving force behind the entire American economy, amounting to a larger industry than banking, railroads, and (non-textile) factories combined by the onset of the Civil War.
 Southern cotton fueled the northern textile industry (fabrics, clothing), the first major sector of the Industrial Revolution, even though many people in this economy were only indirectly connected to slavery.
 In 1846, Karl Marx wrote: “Without slavery there would be no cotton; without cotton there would be no modern industry.”

 Another transplanted New Englander, Daniel Pratt from New Hampshire, also contributed to the southern economy by building cotton gins in Alabama.
 While mostly a northern phenomenon in the 19th century, there was a smattering of industry and agribusiness in the South.
 Pratt also helped import the industrial revolution by building sawmills, gristmills, and woolen mills, and by smelting pig iron in a Birmingham blast furnace after the Civil War.